Evan Strong: Accident and recovery

-On November 3, 2004, shortly before his eighteenth birthday, while riding a motorcycle Strong was hit by a speeding, oncoming car which resulted in the amputation of his left leg below the knee.
+On November 3, 2004, shortly before his eighteenth birthday, while riding a motorcycle, Strong was hit by a speeding oncoming car which resulted in the amputation of his left leg below the knee.
 Strong was first fitted for a prosthetic leg by Mike Norell of Norell Prosthetics in Mountain View, California.
 Strong was helped in his recovery by organizations including Challenged Athletes Foundation and Adaptive Action Sports to relearn to skateboard, bicycle and snowboard.
-In January 2007 Strong attempted to snowboard for the first time at Sun Valley, Idaho.
-In October 2007 Strong moved to Truckee, California to work at Northstar-at-Tahoe resort and became very proficient at snowboarding with a prosthetic.
+In January 2007, Strong attempted to snowboard for the first time at Sun Valley, Idaho.
+In October 2007, Strong moved to Truckee, California to work at Northstar-at-Tahoe resort and became very proficient at snowboarding with a prosthetic.

 World cup adaptive and para snowboard competition

 Strong began competing in adaptive snowboard competitions in April 2008 at the WSF adaptive snowboard world championships at Copper Mountain, Colorado.
 On February 3 and 4, 2011 Evan joined para-snowboarders from seven countries to compete in two world cup races in Orcieres, France.
 Strong won first place on both days.
-On 18 August 2011 Strong won first place at the para-snowboard world cup in Wanaka, New Zealand.
+On 18 August 2011 Strong won first place at the para-snowboard world cup in Wānaka, New Zealand.
 On April 8 and 9, 2011 Strong won two world cup races at Lake Louise Ski Resort, British Columbia.
 On February 3 and 4, 2012 Strong competed in the 2012 para-snowboard world championships at Orcieres, France and won first place.
 On April 2 and 3, 2012 Strong won two world cup races in Nakiska, British Columbia finishing the season in first place for world cup races.

 In 2022, he won the bronze medal in the men's snowboard cross SB-LL2 event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.